Dylantje/PVOutput-S0-Uploader/README.md

 Install new library: MsTimer2<br>
 Install new library: timekeeping<br><br>

-Open the code to doudle klick in the map Pvouploader on Pvouploader.ino
+Open the code to double klick in the map Pvouploader on Pvouploader.ino
 <br>
 Change in the userdefs
 IP